rhorno/ab-trx-frontend/docs/UPDATE-INSTRUCTIONS.md

 Edit files in the repository as needed:

-- `ab-trx-importer/backend/` - Backend code
+- `backend/` - Backend code
-- `ab-trx-importer/frontend/` - Frontend code
+- `frontend/` - Frontend code
-- `ab-trx-importer/run.sh` - Startup script
+- `run.sh` - Startup script
-- `ab-trx-importer/Dockerfile` - Container build
+- `Dockerfile` - Container build
-- Any other addon files
+- Any other project files

 ### 2. (Optional) Create a Safety Checkpoint